 If an employer makes a mistake and dismisses an employee for gross misconduct, the employee can still file a claim for wrongful dismissal to recover any money they would have received if they had been given proper notice.

-DavidsonMorris are UK employment law specialists.
-We work with employers to provide guidance across aspects of workforce management and dispute resolution, including advice on dismissals and exits.
-Through our fixed-fee employment law service, Triple A, you can access unlimited employment law advice from a dedicated lawyer to support legal risk management and best practice.
-Contact us for more information.
+DavidsonMorris’ employment law specialists work with employers to provide guidance across aspects of workforce management and dispute resolution, including advice on dismissals and exits.
+Contact us for specific advice.

 Statutory Notice Period FAQs